cypress-io/cypress-documentation/content/guides/component-testing/framework-specific-guides.md

 If you are using the Vue CLI's PWA feature, there is a known caveat regarding configuration.
 See [here](https://github.com/cypress-io/cypress/issues/15968#issuecomment-819170918) for more information.
 </Alert>

-Lastly, tell Cypress where you find your test.
+Lastly, tell Cypress where you find your test in `cypress.json`.
 In this example all the tests are in `src` and named `spec.js`:

 ```json
 {